 There was no outlook written for Brandon Wood in 2014.
 Check out the latest news below for more on his current fantasy value.

 Brandon Wood Contract Information:

-Signed a minor league deal with the Padres in January of 2014.
+Released by the Padres in March of 2014.

-Wood has signed a minor league deal with the Padres, Corey Brock of MLB.com reports.
+Wood was released from the Padres' minor league camp Friday, Corey Brock of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Brandon Wood – simply subscribe now.